Overview

 • Differentiate the institutional ingredients of AAP

-• Understand how organizational cultures impact accountability mechanisms on the local/ national/ regional and global level
+• Understand how organisational cultures impact accountability mechanisms from the local to the global level

-• Plan and conduct the evaluation of the AAP strategy in a humanitarian project
+• Plan and evaluate the AAP strategy in a humanitarian project

-• Appraise their project organization and team through the AAP lens
+• Appraise their project/organisation and team through the AAP lens

-• Formulate evaluation strategies and tools adapted to their project/organization
+• Formulate evaluation strategies and tools adapted to their project/organisation

 Audience